-The octet depicts the lyrical voice’s demands towards God.
-The poem start with the lyrical voice asking the “three-personed God” (God, Jesus, and the Holy Ghost) to attack his/heart, as it were gates belonging to a fortress (“batter” comes from “battering ram” the element used in medieval times to break down the door of a fortress).
+The octet of Batter my Heart depicts the lyrical voice’s demands towards God.
+The poem starts with the lyrical voice asking the “three-personed God” (God, Jesus, and the Holy Ghost) to attack his/heart, as it were gates belonging to a fortress (“batter” comes from “battering ram” the element used in medieval times to break down the door of a fortress).
 The lyrical voice asks for this, as previously God had “knock, breathe, shine, and seek to mend”.
 This follows the scriptural idea that God “knocks” on a person’s door and he/she must let him in.
-Nevertheless, this isn’t working for the lyrical voice, as he/she want to be taken by God’s force: “That I may rise, and stand, o’erthrow me, and bend/Your force to break, blow, burn”.
-Notice the alliteration on line 4 and the emphasis on this strong and violent verbs.
+Nevertheless, this isn’t working for the lyrical voice, as he/she wants to be taken by God’s force: “That I may rise, and stand, o’erthrow me, and bend/Your force to break, blow, burn”.
+Notice the alliteration on line 4 and the emphasis on these strong and violent verbs.
 The lyrical voice wants to go through all of this because he/she wants to be made “new”.
 His/her soul is probably badly damaged, and, in order to take all the sin out of it, it must be recreated.

 The lyrical voice is, again, compared with a town; a town that is “usurped”.
 He/she wants to let God in, but he/she has been unsuccessful: “Labour to admit you, but Oh, to no end”.
 The lyrical voice is having trouble showing his/her faith because his/her thoughts, reason, have turned on God (“Reason, your viceroy in me, me should defend,/But is captived, and proves weak or untrue”).

 Yet dearly I love you, and would be loved fain,

 Divorce me, untie or break that knot again,

 Take me to you, imprison me, for I,

 Except you enthrall me, never shall be free,